 Whether you’re sending money to a loved one or you’re paying for something outside the UK, there are a few things to consider.
 Here are some tips to help make sure it’s a smooth process.

 How to send money outside the UK

 You can send money outside the UK via:

 - building society

 - foreign exchange brokers

-You may need an account with some providers in order to transfer money outside of the UK.
-There may also be fees for sending, or receiving, the money so it can be useful to check this before sending any money.
+You may need an account with some providers to transfer money outside of the UK.
+There may also be fees for sending or receiving the money so it can be useful to check this before sending any money.

 You can transfer your money using:

 - bank transfer

 Other services may offer different methods for transferring money outside the UK.
 Take some time to find the right one to suit your circumstances.
 For example, if you need to send money regularly, you may want to look for a service that allows you to do reccurring payments – like a bank transfer.